USMNT .PICKED WORST TIME TO PLAY WORST GAME;

 Herzegovina.|

-De K wound up scoring his first of two goals, from right on,
+Charlie De K scored his first of two goals from right on,

 into an open net after taking a perfect pass through the box --